Eschatologue/CM_wiki/docs/class/artificer/index.md

 ***Armoured Soul.*** You gain a +1 bonus to all saving throws per magic item you are currently attuned to.

-***Infusion Contingency.*** If you're reduced to 0 Hit Points but not killed out-right, you can use your :rsc-r: Reaction to end one of your Infusions, causing you to drop to 1 hit point instead of 0, and you instantly regain 30 Hit Points.
+***Infusion Contingency.*** If you're reduced to 0 Hit Points but not killed out-right, you can use your **:rsc-r: Reaction**{ .rsc } to end one of your Infusions, causing you to drop to 1 hit point instead of 0, and you instantly regain 30 Hit Points.

 --8<-- "includes/snippets/skills.md"
 --8<-- "includes/snippets/spells2/lv0.md"